-- Expansion of the budget allocation for health expenses as well as the creation of a 100 TND Million (app.
-US\$34 mill) fund for the acquisition of equipment for public hospitals. - Enhanced digitization of government services to minimize human contact. - Robotic technology has been deployed for policing and screening of patients at all hospitals. - Allocated 100 MD (approximately \$50million) for acquisition of hospital and public health equipment.

-- A 2.5 billion TND emergency plan (\$0.71 billion or 1.8 percent of GDP) was announced on March 21. - Creation of investment funds of 600 million TND (app.US\$ 204 million). - Established a state guarantee for new credits of 500 million TND (app.
-US\$ 170)

-The government will delay tax debts, postpone taxes on small- and medium-sized businesses, delay repayment of low-income employee loans and provide financial assistance to poor families.

-- Provided banks with the necessary liquidity to enable them to continue their normal operation. - Carry over of credits (principle and interest) due during the period from 1st March until the end of September 2020.
-These measures granted to customers classified 0 and 1 - Establishment of a fund of 2.5 billion Tunisian dinars (\$860 million) to support businesses - Lowering of the interest rate to 6.75%. - Delaying the payment of instalments on loans and dropping charges for cash withdrawals from ATMs. - Banks have removed withdrawal charges and offering e-banking subscriptions - Activation of a mechanism for the state to cover the difference between the policy rate and the effective interest rate on investment loans within a cap of 3 percent. - Postponement of CIT return filing deadline (due by March 25) until the end of May 2020, for all companies except those subject to CIT at the rate of 35%; - Exemption from VAT for sales of pharmaceuticals by retailers and wholesalers; - All companies are authorized to revalue their buildings and lands recorded in their balance sheets on the basis of their market value; the capital gain resulting from this revaluation will be exempt from income tax provided that the revalued assets are not sold; - Amnesty of customs duties for industrial companies, which were subject to customs minutes or judgments before 20 March 2020, provided they pay a fine of 10% of the amount of the said duties; - For companies severely impacted by COVID19, certificates of suspension of VAT as well as all tax certificates, for persons who are normally eligible, will be granted immediately on request without requiring the presentation of the necessary documents based on a commitment to provide these later; - For companies severely impacted by COVID19, the procedures for the refund of VAT credits derived from operations will be simplified through removing the consideration of the requirement for 6 months of consecutive credit, and the credit will be refunded within one month; - Joint mechanism on export of goods between Tunisia and Libya through the boarder of Ras Ajbir established. - On 8 May 2020 the government launched an electronic platform to receive requests from companies affected by the pandemic and that wish to benefit from the government's support measures.
+Expansion of the budget allocation for health expenses as well as the creation of a 100 TND Million (app.
+US\$34 mill) fund for the acquisition of equipment for public Preventive hospitals.
+Measures in Enhanced digitization of government services to minimize human contact.
+Place Robotic technology has been deployed for policing and screening of patients at all hospitals Allocated 100 MD (approximately \$50million) for acquisition of hospital and public health equipment. • A 2.5 billion TND emergency plan (\$0.71 billion or 1.8 percent of GDP) was announced on March 21.
+Creation of investment funds of 600 million TND (app.US\$ 204 million).
+Trade • Established a state guarantee for new credits of 500 million TND (app.
+US\$ 170) Facilitation The government will delay tax debts, postpone taxes on small- and medium-sized / Business businesses, delay repayment of low-income employee loans and provide financia Support assistance to poor families.
+Provided banks with the necessary liquidity to enable them to continue their norma operation.
+Carry over of credits (principle and interest) due during the period from 1st Marcl until the end of September 2020.
+These measures granted to customers classified 0 and 1 Establishment of a fund of 2.5 billion Tunisian dinars (\$860 million) to suppor businesses Lowering of the interest rate to 6.75%.
+Delaying the payment of instalments on loans and dropping charges for cash withdrawals from ATMs.
+Banks have removed withdrawal charges and offering e-banking subscriptions • Activation of a mechanism for the state to cover the difference between the polic rate and the effective interest rate on investment loans within a cap of 3 percent.
+Postponement of CIT return filing deadline (due by March 25) until the end of Ma 2020, for all companies except those subject to CIT at the rate of 35%; Exemption from VAT for sales of pharmaceuticals by retailers and wholesalers; All companies are authorized to revalue their buildings and lands recorded in their balance sheets on the basis of their market value; the capital gain resulting from this revaluation will be exempt from income tax provided that the revalued asset are not sold; Amnesty of customs duties for industrial companies, which were subject to customs minutes or judgments before 20 March 2020, provided they pay a fine o 10% of the amount of the said duties; For companies severely impacted by COVID19, certificates of suspension or VAT as well as all tax certificates, for persons who are normally eligible, will be granted immediately on request without requiring the presentation of the necessar documents based on a commitment to provide these later; For companies severely impacted by COVID19, the procedures for the refun of VAT credits derived from operations will be simplified through removing th consideration of the requirement for 6 months of consecutive credit, and the credi will be refunded within one month; · Joint mechanism on export of goods between Tunisia and Libya through the boarder of Ras Ajbir established. • On 8 May 2020 the government launched an electronic platform to receive requests from companies affected by the pandemic and that wish to benefit from the government's support measures.
+Ministry of Trade O CNR Hedi Nouira and Ghana Avenues Coordinating Ministry 1002 Tunis- Ministry (National Tunisia (manonai Freedly survey high-physical and the